China Proposes Stiffer Auto Safety Rules Targeting EV, Assisted Driving Risks

 / SOURCE: Yicai

-For battery safety, the draft requires pure and plug-in hybrid EVs to monitor the operating status of the power battery and issue a clear signal, such as audio or visual alerts, when a thermal runaway occurs.
-Moreover, for pure electric or hybrid buses more than six meters long, the battery compartment should not catch fire or explode within five minutes after the signal is triggered.
+With regard to battery safety, the draft requires pure and hybrid EVs to monitor the state of the power battery and alert occupants when a thermal runaway occurs.
+For pure electric or hybrid buses more than six meters long, the battery compartment should not catch fire or explode within five minutes of the alarm.

 Drivers of cars with assisted driving capabilities should be able to activate such a function only after having completed system-use training and having confirmed their identities through biometric identification or account login.